-Diversity, Equity and Inclusion Commitment Statement
+Diversity, Equity, Inclusion and Belonging Commitment Statement

 The Junior League welcomes all women who value our Mission.
 We are committed to inclusive environments of diverse individuals, organizations and communities.